ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 They move the conversation away from individual blame and toward system design.

 A Director does not need more vulnerability noise disguised as visibility.
-They need to understand whether the organization is becoming better at not producing the same risk again.
+They need to understand <strong>whether the organization is becoming better at not producing the same risk again</strong>.

 ## Findings Should Create Guardrails

-A finding should not die inside a ticket.
+<strong>A finding should not die inside a ticket.</strong>

 If a vulnerability is fixed only in the affected component, the organization has removed one instance of the problem, not the condition that allowed it to exist.

-That is the difference between remediation and improvement.
+That is the difference between <strong>remediation and improvement</strong>.

 Remediation asks: